Musical and Literary Homages and Dedications

 Dear Kike, / On hearing this work you did me the honour to express a wish that it might be dedicated to you.
 Voilà, mon ami!
 That such a rigidly diatonic composition should so appeal to you rather surprised me...!
 Two things I am sure you will join me in hoping, (1) That I shall not be accused of accidentally cribbing the first theme from “Rule Britannia”.
 (2) That humourless and pale bloodless folk will not try their hands at playing the work.
 Certain music should not be taken literally, and this piece is best played with one’s tongue in one’s cheek, and after imbibing the cheerful glass (not a glass of your deplorable drink, what is it Infant’s Postum, or something!)
 Ever yours, “CANTUAR”.

 Philip Christian Darnton : Suite no. 2 for piano, op.
-1932 (1932).
+1932, no. 2 (1932).
 “To Kaikhosru Sorabji”.
 This consists of four movements: “Studio (Allegro)”, “Sarabande”, “Choralis Sanctus (Andante croma), Cadenza ariata, Notturno”, and “Fughetta (Grave)”.
+The unusual opus number was given at a later date, when the composer collected his three suites, written in 1930, 1932, and 1932, respectively.
 First performance at an unspecified date in 1933; unpublished manuscript at the British Library under Add.
 62736.

 Hugh MacDiarmid (Christopher Murray Grieve) : “Cheville”, in Scots Unbound and Other Poems (Stirling: Eneas Mackay, 1932), 29; reprinted in Collected Poems of Hugh MacDiarmid, revised edition by John C. Weston (New York: The Macmillan Company; London: Collier-Macmillan, 1967), 276; also reprinted in Selected Poetry, ed.
 Alan Riach and Michael Grieve (New York: New Directions, 1993), 138.
 “Cheville” is a twelve-line poem inscribed “(For Kaikhosru Sorabji)”.
 In the 1932 edition an “Author’s Note” mentions that the poems it contains are “separable items” from the first volume of his long poem “Clann Albann”, then in preparation, furthermore that some of them had appeared in various publications, including The New English Weekly.
 No prior publication of “Cheville” has yet been found.